Zina Gimpelevich

 V.B.
 My latest are three rather lengthy short stories, On Chornyja Lady (Na Chornych ladach), Before the End (Pierad kancom), and Poor Folks (Biednyja ludzi).

 Z.G.
 Yes, I know those stories.
 They were published in late 1994.
 Each of them is a very powerful artistic work and could be considered as a classic of the genre.
 Even their length is classic.
 According to Edgar Allan Poe, a short story should be read at one sitting.
 And each of the above fits the requirement because none of them exceeds 8,200 words.
+Yellow Sand (Zouty piasochak), published the following year, has more than 9,000 words.
+I am referring to the other series of short stories published at the end of 1995.
+The number of words in seven of them varies from 1,400 to 2,000.

 V.B.
 Yes, you mentioned them as a series.
 I wrote those stories as war episodes with no intention of developing them into a tale.
 This year I published a lengthy tale and translated it into Russian.
 In Russian I even called it a short novel.
 It is entitled Give Me Some of Your Loving, Soldier Boy (Pakachaj mianie, saldacik).
 This is about the last day of war and the first day of victory.
 It was just published in Polymia and I will give you a copy.
 This is my latest publication.